pergolafabio/Hikvision-Addons/asterisk/asterisk.as.indoor.md

 ```
 #### Create an agi.php in your config folder, this script is launched in the '10000000005' dialplan, make sure to change the username/secret,
 this is the AMI password thats being setup during the Asterisk Addon.
-The AMI script is doing the originage from  extension 'rtsp' to a
+The AMI script is doing the originate from  extension 'rtsp' to a
 local channel '9000', and it can be defined as early media

 <?php